How to Create Instagram Ads: The Complete 2020 Guide

 Step 5: Analyze and optimize your Instagram ads

 So now you’ve launched your first Instagram ad campaign, and now it’s time to sit back and watch it work.
 Not so fast!
 Your work is not complete by simply launching the ad.
 Once it’s running, it’s best practice to monitor the performance of the ad, and test ideas to find the most effective messaging, creative, and targeting with the content.
-Within Ads Manager, you have the ability to edit your Instagram ad to incorporate options like split testing, changing the targeting parameters, and viewing analytics for the performance of your ads.
+Within Ads Manager, you can edit your Instagram ad to incorporate options like split testing, changing the targeting parameters, and viewing analytics for the performance of your ads.

 Grow and Measure your Brand’s Social Engagement with the Influencer Marketing Agency of the Year